 Local artists and artisans represent our values, our identity, our history and our communities.
-It is easy to forget because they often work in the shadows.
-Their works are found on the shelves of our shops and are often bought without taking the time to know the artist.
-Their works are found on our shelves or our walls and our guests, frequently, pass through without knowing the author of these works.
-However, under every work there is an artist or craftsman who, often without knowledge, occupies a great place in our communities.
+It is easy to forget them because they often work in the shadows.
+Their works are found on the shelves of our shops and are often purchased without taking the time to know the artist.
+Their works are found on our shelves or our walls and our guests, frequently, pass in front of them without knowing the author of these.
+Yet, beneath each work is an artist or craftsman who, often unknowingly, looms large in our communities.

-Containment has forced millions of people into their homes, also forcing a large number of trade recognised as non-essential to close their doors temporarily.
-This includes art galleries, exhibition centres, tourist shops, local markets and many others.
-What some people forget is that for many artists, it is their income that is affected.
-Although intense emotions often take place at moments of pure inspiration, it is a real blockage for some.
+Containment has forced millions of people to lock themselves in their homes, also forcing a large number of businesses recognized as non-essential to temporarily close their doors.
+This includes art galleries, exhibition centers, tourist shops, local markets and many others.
+What some forget is that for many artists, it is their income that is affected.
+Although intense emotions often give way to moments of pure inspiration, this is a real blocker for some.

 On a more positive note, the confinement will also have allowed other artists and artisans to focus on their arts.
-Lack of time is often a problem, being with oneself and having to furnish time in a variety of ways, has allowed several people to embark on artistic and craft projects or simply take the time to continue, refine or even finish them.
-By taking a turn on social media platforms, it is nice to see that so many people took the time to let the inspiration guide them through this pandemic.
-Many people, understanding that life does not revolve around " Subway-job-dodo ", decided to discover new passions and connect with their artistic facet leaving room for an impressive emergence of talents once buried by the daily.
+Lack of time being often a problem, the fact of being with oneself and having to fill the time in various ways, has allowed many people to embark on arts and crafts projects or simply to take the time to continue, refine or even finish them.
+Taking a spin on social media platforms, it's beautiful to see that so many people have taken the time to let inspiration guide them through this pandemic.
+Many people, understanding that life does not revolve around "metro-work-sleep", have decided to discover new passions and connect with their artistic facet, giving way to an impressive emergence of talents once buried by everyday life.

-The goal is to advance our local artists and artisans, and with this challenge, it is more important than ever to be aware of their presence and importance, and to support them.
+The objective is to highlight our local artists and artisans and with this event, it is more important than ever to be aware of their presence and their importance as well as to support them.

-Finally, the containment will have had a major impact on the artists and artisans of our communities.
-Some people who live it more easily than others, the pandemic will certainly have taught us things about ourselves and others.
+Finally, the lockdown will have had a big impact on artists and artisans in our communities.
+Some people live it more easily than others, the pandemic will certainly have taught us things about ourselves as well as about others.